 I strongly encourage you to start creating your Sway yourself because when you do that you’ll usually come across many ideas that are typically your own.

 Going forward, when you pursue them, you make your experience more enriching and long-serving, both for your own needs and for your clients and students.

 Sway is a great tool, but there are other tools to create exciting online lessons.
-Know them in my free course, How to Teach Online Successfully & Start the World’s Perfect Business.
+Know them in my e-book, Monetize the Teacher in YOU.
 You don’t have to rework the actions to take.
 Learn what hundreds of thousands of online schools are already doing for their eLearning business.

 Why Use Sway

 There is practically no end to the types of presentation tools you may want to use.
 So, at a time when you can embed a PowerPoint presentation or a slideshow (made with some other tool) onto your web page, do you really need Sway for almost the same purpose?